chiku-desktop

 What bus companies travel from Virginia Beach to New Orleans?

 There is one intercity bus company available to search and book on Wanderu that operates from Virginia Beach to New Orleans.
-FlixBus US is the one bus line that serves this route.
-Although it's the sole option, there are a couple of different scheduled times to choose from.
+FlixBus US is the only company that has bus schedules available to search and book at the moment.
+It only makes the trip once a day on most days.

 BusDaily TripsAvg.
 TimeAvg.
 Price

-The bus takes an average of 47 hours and 30 minutes to cover the 941 miles from Virginia Beach to New Orleans.
-However, the fastest bus only takes 34 hours.
+The bus takes an average of 42 hours and 4 minutes to cover the 941 miles from Virginia Beach to New Orleans.
+However, the fastest bus only takes 39 hours and 45 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

-Travelers prefer riding the bus on Saturday to enjoy the weekend in New Orleans.
-If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.
+Friday is the busiest travel day for buses as people head from Virginia Beach to New Orleans for the weekend.
+If you are planning to travel on a Friday, you should make sure to book tickets well in advance as they may sell out.

-There are usually only 2 buses per day from Virginia Beach to New Orleans.
-However, neither bus offers direct service, so you will have to get off your original vehicle to transfer buses during the trip.
+There is usually only one bus per day from Virginia Beach to New Orleans.
+However, it is not a direct bus, so you will have to get off your original vehicle to change buses during the trip.

 City Information